Karina1014/Python-hello-word/README.md

 # Python Hello World 🐍🌎
 ![image](https://github.com/user-attachments/assets/854ed0cd-45aa-4051-b619-d6a10077badb)

+## 🚨 Important Notice! 🚨

+Please read this carefully before proceeding:

+- **Main Branch**: This branch contains the app along with the `Dockerfile` and is uploaded to DockerHub.
+- **ProductionFlask Branch**: This branch contains the deployed version of the app on Render.

 ## About The Project

 This project creates a simple Python program that prints "Hello World" to the screen, demonstrating the setup and successful execution of Python code.